ajahne/blog/_drafts/2023-8-17-scaling-yourself-as-a-manager.md

 - a multiplier for your team, cross-functional partners, and
 - able to move from 1->1 impact to 1->N Impact
 - Feel like I am missing something here...

+## Why am I writing this?
+I had a manager tell me, you need to scale yourself.
+It came across as if it was the sagest gem of leadership.
+As if it was wisdom dripped from the mountaintops into one droplet, from the monks, who had thought about the ultimate management The manager

+The manager was pleased, they had bestowed the ultimate nugget of knowledge.

+The meeting ended.

+I was confused.

+I need to do what exactly?

+## But what did I do?
+A previous manager who reported to me was looking to get to the next level.
+I observed that they seemed overwhelmed: responding to messages at 11pm, tasks getting dropped, what else?

+^^^^^ How do I do this w/o having this person sounds like they need different coaching then "scale yourself" In a recent 1-1 with a manager that reports to me, I had be

+My response?
+You need to scale yourself

+Wait...did I just to what was done to me previously?